kammitama5/kammitama5.github.io/_posts/2024-03-06-Wednesday-March-6th.md

 ## I was thinking about what someone said
 - I've been thinking about how much interest I've gotten being in Mathematics.
 In Computer Science, there wasn't (imo) as much interest (quite frankly, "they" (the systemic structure / organizations / people with power in that system) were happy to waste my time on having me be some kind of political token diversity muppet of a student while offering little to no support for what I actually came to grad school to accomplish; even so far as to not acknowledge work that came from me and straight up giving it to other students and using their power to promote those people, trying to get me to support everyone else while getting no support, etc, so basically everyone gets to use me as a ladder for their career, while blatantly insulting me to my face (have you ever had anyone laugh at you in your face and tell you you are stupid, or "not serious", or that you only get things because they are the things no one wants?
 Because if not, you've been exempt somehow from the toxic travesty that is Computer Science culture at the academic research level in garbage environments.
-I eventually learned that this is just abuse, awful and I didn't have to take it, and I started pushing back, which is hilarious (and often unexpected, because they usually think you will just sit there and take it, because I just stopped caring, and eventually found better spaces in Maths and Quantum)), but there seems to be something about the things I am interested in and my skillset that is appealing to the Maths people, and I remember my Maths advisor saying that the other day, when I was applying for something and trying to decide if I should pick Maths or Computer Science for reviewers.
+- I eventually learned
+that this is just abuse, awful and I didn't have to take it, and I started pushing back, which is hilarious (and often unexpected, because they usually think you will just sit there and take it, because I just stopped caring, and eventually found better spaces in Maths and Quantum.
+The whole "not as technical" vibe is a lie, too (it's a trope that is deliberately pushed to make people like myself accept lower positions, with less pay).
+A plus of being in the Maths community is seeing HOW MANY women there are here; they're excellent, their work is super rigorous and they can run rings around lots of "CS dudes with hubris")), but there seems to be something about the things I am interested in and my skillset that is appealing to the Maths people, and I remember my Maths advisor saying that the other day, when I was applying for something and trying to decide if I should pick Maths or Computer Science for reviewers.
 Her response was "Maths, because I think they would find it interesting".
-That's been in the back of my mind for a bit, because I've generally been hired by Mathematicians, they saw potential in me early on (even before grad school), and seem to work with them easily, and am having a lot of fun doing that.
+- That's been in the
+back of my mind for a bit, because I've generally been hired by Mathematicians, they saw potential in me early on (even before grad school), and seem to work with them easily, and am having a lot of fun doing that.
 I've also most recently also been working with some physicists, but the core of people I work with on projects are Mathematicians, which is interesting.
 I've honestly never